 A great first step is to get you in touch with a couple of lenders, they will help you understand what you need in order to qualify for a loan, what the tax benefits are from a monthly cash flow perspective and what the different types of products are out there and help you identify which will work best for you to achieve your goals.
-Here is a LIST of documents the lender will need to process your loan application.

 When do most properties hit the market & How do offer dates work?